-This sheet talks about exposure to fluphenazine in pregnancy and while breastfeeding.
+This sheet is about exposure to fluphenazine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is fluphenazine?

-Fluphenazine is a medication that has been used in the treatment of schizophrenia.
+Fluphenazine is a medication used to treat schizophrenia.
 Some brand names for fluphenazine are Prolixin® and Permitil®.

 I take fluphenazine.
 Can it make it harder for me to get pregnant?

-In some people, fluphenazine might increase the levels of a hormone called prolactin.
+In some people, fluphenazine might increase the levels of the hormone prolactin.
+This is called hyperprolactinemia.
 High levels of prolactin might make it harder to get pregnant.
 Your healthcare provider can test your levels of prolactin if there is concern.

 I just found out that I am pregnant.
 Should I stop taking fluphenazine?

-Talk with your healthcare providers before making any changes to this medication.
-For some women, the benefits of staying on an antipsychotic during pregnancy can outweigh any possible concerns.
-Only you and your healthcare team know your medical history and can best determine whether or not you should stop taking fluphenazine during pregnancy.
+Talk with your healthcare providers before making any changes to how you take your medications.
+For some people, the benefits of staying on their medication during pregnancy can outweigh the risks of an untreated condition.
+You and your healthcare team can best determine whether or not you should stop taking fluphenazine during pregnancy.

 Does taking fluphenazine increase the chance for miscarriage?